wdawson/okta.github.io/_source/_posts/2018-04-18-authorization-in-your-aspnet-mvc-4-application.md

 layout: blog_post
 title: "Use OpenID Connect for Authorization in Your ASP.NET MVC Framework 4.x App"
 author: leebrandt
-description: "This is a quick tutorial demonstrating how to add authorization to an ASP.NET MVC Application using OpenID Connect and Okta"
+description: "This is a quick tutorial demonstrating how to add authorization to an ASP.NET MVC Application using OpenID Connect and Okta."
 tags: [ASP.NET, ASP.NET MVC, ASP.NET MVC 4.x, OIDC, OpenID Connect]
 tweets:
     - "Quickly add OpenID Connect Authorization to your ASP.NET MVC 4.x Application"